Haus Alpenz

 17.0% ABV • Fortified, Oxidative

-Delicious, balanced and refined, Ostinato Fine Ambra Secco is a dry Marsala that is produced according to traditional methods now rarely seen in the appellation, especially in Fine expressions.
-It begins with its ‘alto grado’ base wine, from late-harvest, low-yielding Grillo, Inzolia and Catarratto old vines.
+Complex, balanced and refined, Ostinato Fine Ambra Secco is a dry Marsala produced in keeping with traditional methods now rarely seen in the appellation, especially in Fine expressions.
+It begins with a true ‘alto grado’ base wine, produced with low-yield, late-harvest Grillo, Inzolia and Catarratto old vines from Alagna's own vineyards.
 Its higher natural ABV means the wine is less reliant on fortification and is more expressive of Marsala’s indelible terroir.
-Extended aging beyond the minimum Fine requirements produce a Marsala that resonates with deep vinous character.
-Full details
+Extended aging well beyond the minimum Fine requirements produce a Marsala that resonates with deep vinous character and the oxidative profile that made the appellation famous.

 Ostinato Marsala Fine Ambra Dolce